 DIGITAL MEDIA - Freshmen/ Sophomores - Elective- 1 credit

 Digital Media is a project-based course that allows students to creatively express themselves through digital, still and motion video and other newly emerging forms of digital media and animation.
 The students will learn the pre- production, production, and post production techniques of creating a high quality digital video.
 Students will study video technologies, basic equipment operation, video composition, basic lighting and audio, production, planning and visual storytelling.
 Through effective cooperative learning practices, the student will produce video projects of high production value.
-Students will also spend time on the history of motion pictures and view various films and their significance and influence of current film making.
-The students will watch several different genres in film and be able to write reviews of the films.

 MUSIC APPRECIATION DE - Juniors / Seniors - Elective - 1 credit

-Students will be offered dual enrollment with Southeastern Louisiana University to obtain their art credit of Music Appreciation.
+Students will be offered dual enrollment with Southeastern Louisiana University to obtain their art credit for Music Appreciation.
 This course is designed to increase the response to music through a knowledge of the art and development of perceptive listening skills.
 Opportunities provided to attend concerts and recitals.